7 Hot Texts To Send Your Partner This Summer, To Make Them Sweat

-7 Hot Texts To Send Your Partner This Summer That'll Really Make Them Sweat
+7 Hot Texts To Send Your Partner For Summer 2019 That'll Really Make Them Sweat

 "Texting is one of the best ways of keeping a relationship interesting — you can use it to tease, tempt and flirt while you are apart," dating coach and relationship expert James Preece previously told Elite Daily.
 As you're going about your day, chances are your partner will definitely cross your mind.
 So, why not take the opportunity to build some sexual tension?
 "If sexting is something that makes one or both parties build desire or feel desirable, it can create a sexier environment once the couple is face to face," relationship and wellbeing coach Shula Melamed previously told Elite Daily.
 Here are some examples of texts to send your bae to get them in the mood.